Not if we prepare.

 While you can.

-The good news is that besides being faster, newer media – like hard drives – are often significantly larger than the media we’re copying from.
-In my case those hundreds of CDs will in all probability take up only a fraction of the hard disk space I have available.
+The good news is that besides being faster, newer media — like hard drives — are often significantly larger than the media we’re copying from.
+Those hundreds of CDs I copied take up only a fraction of the space I have available on a single disk drive.

 And then, of course, back everything up.
-Putting everything on a single hard drive means you can lose it all at once.
-But, as I’ve said, data is easily copied – so copy it.
-In my case I copy to another hard drive on another machine.
+Putting everything on a single hard drive means you can lose everything all at once.
+But, as I’ve said, data is easily copied; that’s one of the advantages of digital.
+So copy it.
+In my case, I copy to another hard drive.

-Depending on the importance of the data you might also consider an archive copy in the cloud.
+Depending on the importance of the data, you can consider more copies, including an archive in the cloud.

 Honestly, all we’re talking about here is another form of backing up.